IceLuna/Eagle/docs/source/latest_release.rst

 Texture Viewer
 --------------
 Now it allows you to configure textures settings such as: `anisotropic filtering`; `filtering` (sampling); `wrapping`; `mipmaps`.
 Also, `Texture Viewer` now supports cubemaps (textures with `.hdr` extension).
-But it won't let you configure them as 2D textures.
+But it won't let you configure them.

 Go :ref:`here <texture viewer>` to learn more about `Texture Viewer`.